momen567/shinner/README.md

 If you're using the release version, just make sure chromedriver.exe is in the same folder as the tool.

 # Information
-This tool was made for educational purposes only.
+This tool was made for proof of concept.
 I am not responsible for the actions of people who use this tool.
 Need help?
 [Join my discord!](https://cood1n.github.io/discord)